✔ Smart meters use accurate readings to make your energy bills lower

 ✔ The second generation of smart meters are solar panel compatible

-We’re almost in the ‘20s.
+We’re finally in the ‘20s.
 People back in the 20th century would have looked forward to today, predicting hoverboards, pocket-sized whales, and Martian colonies.
 And while we aren’t quite there yet, we do still have some cool cutting edge stuff.
 We’re here to talk about one such invention – the smart meter.